Quantum estimation bound of Gaussian matrix permanent: Introduction

-In this context, Aaronson and Arkhipov (AA)~\cite{Aaronson2011} suggested a quantum sampling problem~\cite{Lund2017,Harrow2017,Hangleiter}, called boson sampling, that could potentially challenge the extended Church Turing thesis and demonstrate the quantum supremacy.
-The hardness of boson sampling is established on the computational complexity of matrix permanents.
-Approximating permanents of arbitrary complex or real square matrices with a constant factor is a \#P-hard problem.
-Using two conjectures, namely, permanent of Gaussian conjecture (PGC) and permanent anti-concentration conjecture (PAC), AA showed an efficient classical simulation of boson sampling, i.e. an additive error matrix permanent estimator, would collapse the polynomial hierarchy (PH) to the third level; this is strongly believed not to happen.
-Specifically, the classical hardness of boson sampling relies on the hardness of the permanents of random complex Gaussian matrices.
-Nevertheless, the \#P-hardness of permanents of Gaussian matrices has not yet been proved.
-The multiplicative error estimation of permanents of Gaussian matrices is conjectured as \#P-hard in PGC.
-Assuming a non-uniform distribution of permanents of random Gaussian matrices by PAC, it was shown that the multiplicative error estimation is equivalent to the additive error estimation for the permanents of Gaussian matrices.
+In this context, Aaronson and Arkhipov~\cite{Aaronson2011} proposed a quantum sampling problem known as boson sampling, which has the potential to challenge the extended Church-Turing thesis and demonstrate quantum supremacy.
+The difficulty of boson sampling is based on the computational complexity of matrix permanents.
+Approximating permanents of arbitrary complex or real square matrices within a constant factor is a \#P-hard problem.
+And boson sampling is a scattering process of non-interacting single photons in a linear optical network~\cite{Troyansky1996,Scheel2004}.
+The output photon distribution of the boson sampling device is expressed as a function of permanents of random Gaussian matrices (RGMs).
+Aaronson and Arkhipov demonstrated that if an efficient classical simulation of boson sampling, specifically an additive error matrix permanent estimator, were possible, it would lead to the collapse of the polynomial hierarchy (PH) to the third level, which is widely believed not to be the case.
+Therefore, the classical hardness of boson sampling relies on the complexity of calculating the permanents of complex RGMs.
+Still, the \#P-hardness of permanents of Gaussian matrices has yet to be proven that the permanent of Gaussian conjecture (PGC) asserts that the multiplicative error estimation of permanents of RGMs is \#P-hard.
+Additionally, assuming a non-uniform distribution of permanents of RGMs by the permanent anti-concentration conjecture (PAC), the multiplicative error estimation is essentially equivalent to the additive error estimation within an error proportional to their average magnitude.

-Similar complexity logics of boson sampling were applied to a quantum circuit model, instantaneous quantum polynomial time (IQP) problem~\cite{Shepherd2009}.
-The IQP circuit is composed of commuting gates.
-The resulting output qubit distribution cannot be efficiently determined using classical computers: the corresponding quantum overlap integrals can be interpreted as real-time partition functions of the quantum Ising Hamiltonian (Heisenberg model)~\cite{Matsuo2014,Fujii2017,Mann2019}.
-Google research~\cite{Arute2019} demonstrated the quantum supremacy with the random circuit sampling problem using their 53-superconducting-qubit device by introducing non-commuting quantum gates, unlike the IQP setup.
-However, the verification and performance remain arguable~\cite{Pednault2019,Huang2020}.

-Regardless of these quantum sampling efforts, quantum algorithms for well-classified decision problems are needed for practical applications and quantum computational supremacy or advantage issues.
-The development of such quantum algorithms for decision problems can naturally lead to practical applications, unlike quantum sampling problems, cf. Refs.~\cite{huh2015,Banchieaax1950}.
-Hopefully, we do not need to rely on the conjectures as to the sampling problems and the expensive QFT subroutine.